jfarrimo/frycook/docs/source/instructions.rst

-For any key containing the strings ``"dir"`` or ``"path"``, if you include a tilde ``~`` in the value, it will be replaced with the home directory of the user running frycooker, just like in bash.
+For any key containing the strings ``"dir"`` or ``"path"``, if you include a tilde ``~`` in the value, it will be replaced with the home directory of the user running frycooker.p, just like in bash.
 For this example, that would be the ``"package_dir"`` and ``"module_dir"`` keys.

 Example settings.json file::